 Artists, but also committed amateurs or hobbyists, can never learn too much about color.
 Color is at the core of the message your work emits.
 A basic understanding of color is a great place to begin your new pursuit of artistic expression.
+So let’s check out Oil Painting – some great tips.

 There are three primary colors that cannot be created by mixing other colors.
 Those three primaries are red, blue and yellow.
 Aren’t they great?
 Mixing these primary colors creates other colors called secondary colors.